goauthentik/authentik/website/integrations/services/engomo/index.md

 ## authentik configuration

 In authentik, create a new scope mapping.
-To do so, log in to the Admin interface, and navigate to **Customization-->Property Mapping** and then click **Create**.
+To do so, log in and navigate to the Admin interface, then go to **Customization --> Property Mapping** and click **Create**.

 -   `engomo.mapping` is the value for the Name.
 -   `profile` is the value for the Scope name.